 • It is always wise to have a regular routine to help you follow through with your meditation periods.
 Regular meditation will greatly improve your desired results.

-• You should maintain a comfortably and naturally straight spine and maintain a completely still body during Tratak meditation.
+• You should maintain a comfortable and naturally straight spine and maintain a completely still body during Tratak meditation.

-Although the practice Tratak Sadhana meditation may be one of the simplest and most accessible forms of meditation, it is not to be taken lightly .
+Although the practice of Tratak Sadhana meditation may be one of the simplest and most accessible forms of meditation, it is not to be taken lightly.
 You have to be committed and make the sacrifice of time for it to work.
 But you should take comfort in knowing that the benefits are worth more than you could imagine.